 Sign up to the car rental company’s frequent renter programs and download their apps so you don’t have to wait in any long lines.

 Always inspect your vehicle for scratches, dents and cracks in the windshield.
-Check the tires (here’s why), trunk for a spare tire and check to see if the registration sticker is valid.
+Check the tires (here’s why), pop the trunk and look for a spare tire and check to see if the registration sticker is valid.

 If you find anything wrong with the car, either get a new one or make sure an employee documents your record.
-Get their name and make a video using your phone.
+Get their name and take a video of the vehicle’s dings or damage with your phone.

 If there are no rental cars available, get creative.
-You can rent cars from the general public using Turo.com or if you’re really desperate, like some people in Hawaii have been, rent a U-Haul.
+You can rent cars from the general public using Turo.com or if you’re really desperate, like some people in Hawaii were in 2021, rent a U-Haul.

 I learned this tip from Catharine Hamm of the Los Angeles Times who writes: “That $2,000 rate in Bozeman might make your Yellowstone trip a nonstarter, but before you ditch your plan, check out Toyota of Bozeman, where you can get a Toyota Rav 4 for $222 a week.”

 12. Compare on- and off-airport rates